 Worldwide, more and more accounting tasks are becoming automated.
 While this can reduce processing time and increase accuracy for your organization, it can also leave you vulnerable if you’re not careful in selecting processes that will ensure that your internal controls are maintained.

-With accuracy rates as high as 99%, automation platforms are expected to perform up to 40% of accounting tasks by 2020, according to a report published in StarTribune.
+With accuracy rates as high as 99%, automation platforms are expected to perform up to 40% of accounting tasks in the near future, according to a report published in StarTribune.

 As automation assists in your accounting processes, how can you ensure that you keep the internal controls necessary within your accounting & finance department?

 Accounting internal controls are procedures put in place to ensure that your accounting processes are accurate and reliable.
 This may include separating duties to prevent fraud, limiting access to documents and data, or requiring multiple levels of approvals.
 As stated in Chron, internal control framework is “designed to prevent fraud and identify errors before they become problems.”